ilknurtoptas/ilknurtoptas/README.md

 ## Ilknur Toptas

-Currently enrolled in University of Toronto for Data Analytics and Visualizations
+Currently enrolled in University of Toronto for Data Analytics